-The success of The Woodcarver Story and its tour gave us a new confidence.
+The success of The Woodcarver Story tour gave us a new confidence.
 North West Arts and the Arts Council increased our support grant that year to £17,500 (equivalent to £56,000 now).
 This was also the first year that Horse + Bamboo was constituted as a company.
 Up until now it had simply been a spin off of my work as an artist.
 Walter Lloyd was our first Chair of the company, which we called ‘Little World’ Ltd. This new status also helped us in applying for additional grants.
 The extra funding meant that we could tour with a cast of 9, including three musicians.

 The show was based very loosely on the story ‘On Discovery’ from Maxine Hong Kingston’s novel ‘China Men’.
 It’s the story of a shipwrecked sailor, who finds himself washed up on the shore of the Land of Women.
 At first, rescued by the inhabitants, he thinks he has fallen on his feet.
 As he undergoes the routines, restraints, habits and tortures (foot-binding, hair plucking etc) that the women endure, he realises that he is slowly and painfully being transformed into a woman himself, and that it’s no joke.

 We began the show with a 15 minute film, made in a 16mm black-and-white period style.
 This demonstrated the ‘enchanting fantasies’ acted out by Victorian magicians on their female assistants.
 To do this we spent weeks in our workshop painstakingly recreating many of the tricks from the early cinema.
 Doing this we came across the magician, showman and pioneering film-maker Georges Melies.
 We used an old Bolex camera and black and white film stock, sending off each days’ rushes and receiving them back from the lab early the next morning.